Frequently Asked Questions

 A Section 8 Housing Choice Voucher holder may take the voucher anywhere in the United States where a Public Housing Authority administers a tenant-based voucher program.
 This process is called portability.

-New Voucher holders who were not living in Goldsboro Housing Authority’s jurisdiction at the time the family applied for housing assistance must initially lease within our jurisdiction for the first 12 months of assistance.
+New Voucher holders who were not living in the HACG's jurisdiction at the time the family applied for housing assistance must initially lease within our jurisdiction for the first 12 months of assistance.

 In order to move, you must do so either at the time a voucher is initially issued or at the end of your lease with proper 30-day notice to your current landlord and notify your current Section 8 Housing Choice Voucher Program Office that you wish to move to another jurisdiction.